 Do you have an hour to save yourself the trouble of cooking eight dinners?
 I bet you do!
 There are so many ridiculously easy freezer cooking options that will save you a fortune!
 Here are a few of my favorites:

-- Taco dinners: Make some ground beef with taco seasoning and freeze a small portion size in a container.
+- Taco dinners: Make a large batch of ground beef with taco seasoning and freeze a small portion size in a container.
 Then freeze small baggies of cheese, salsa, tomatoes, even guacamole.
 Put all of those little bags into one big bag and you have a meal all set to be thawed and eaten quickly.

-- Pancakes: Make 40 or even 80 with an electric griddle (you buy these as low as $31 on Amazon) and almost no extra effort.
+- Pancakes: Make 40 or even 80 with an electric griddle (you buy these as low as $31 on Amazon) with almost no extra effort.
 We freeze the leftovers in packs of 3 wrapped in wax paper then place the wax paper packets in a gallon freezer bag (or several).
-Then just microwave from frozen in the wax paper for 90 seconds.
+Then just microwave them.
+No frosting necessary – you can microwave from frozen while they are still wrapped in the wax paper.
+90 seconds should do the trick!

 - Slow cooker meals: Gallon bags filled with a raw slow cooker recipe that you can just thaw and dump in a slow cooker for a super easy dinner.
 Things like baby back ribs, stew, chili, chicken dishes etc. We use these planning packs to make these and super easy freezer meals.